serverlessworkflow/specification/specification.md

 * and: All branches must complete execution before state can perform its transition
 * xor: State can transition when one of the branches completes execution
 * n_of_m: State can transition once `n` number of branches have completed execution.
-In this case you should also specify the "n" property to define this number.
+In this case you should also specify the `n` property to define this number.

 Exceptions may occur during execution of branches of the Parallel state, this is described in detail in [this section](#parallel-state-exceptions).